The First Global e-Competition on Astronomy and Astrophysics: Design Principles

-It was noted that the pandemic had led to lock-downs in most countries and their national selection process was incomplete.
+In order to send students to the international competition, countries hold national competitions, with variations in structure between countries.
+As a general pattern, students participate in different levels of selections from local, to regional, to national training camps\endnote{ For reference, the national selection process for the USA is described on the USAAAO website at \url{https://usaaao.org/about/selection-process/}, and briefly summarized in the Supplemental Material in Section 4.}.
+The pandemic led to lock-downs in most countries and their national selection process was incomplete.
 In most cases, the countries had shortlisted 10-20 top students from their national competitions, but could not proceed with further filtering due to sudden lock-downs.
-At the same time, the on-line character of GeCAA enabled the participation of more students from each country than the normal five-member teams without additional cost.
+At the same time, the online nature of GeCAA enabled the participation of more students from each country than the normal five-member teams without additional cost.
 Thus, it was decided to allow a maximum of 10 students per country for individual competition rounds and a maximum of 10 students for the team competition round.
 The countries were given the freedom to register different participants for the individual and the team competitions, effectively allowing up to 20 students from each country to benefit from participation and allowing for more flexibility around students' schedules.